One Queensridge Place: History

 In January 2006, the project received a $250 million construction loan from HSBC.
 At that time, Perini Building had finished the eighth floor of one tower and the ninth floor of the other tower, which would contain a combined total of 219 units.
 The towers were topped off in May 2006.
 As of February 2007, the project was 85 percent sold.
 Construction had finished by September 2007.
 The first residents were expected to begin occupying the building early that month.

 In October and November 2007, One Queensridge Place was cited for water waste by the Las Vegas Valley Water District, which was unaware that a fountain on the property was part of its cooling tower augmentation unit.
 The water district had banned commercial fountains in 2003, because of a drought.
 The water district later decided not to fine the property after being informed that the fountain was part of the buildings' cooling system.
 Engineers believed the cooling system would generate energy savings of 10 to 12 percent for the property.

 In April 2009, the 219-unit property had only sold six condo units in the past six months because of a recession.
 To increase sales, the next 10 units were to be sold at a discount of 25 to 50 percent.
 Prices usually started at $900,000 for a 2,000-square-foot unit.
 In February 2010, One Queensridge Place had gone a year without selling a condominium unit; 85 units remained unsold, and eight were in default.
 Singer Pia Zadora purchased a $2 million condo unit at One Queensridge Place in May 2010.
 By November 2010, 138 condo sales had closed.
 Sales had improved by April 2013.

 One Queensridge Place was built at a cost of $400 million.
 The property's artisans were inspired by landmarks such as Champs-Élysées in Paris, the Parthenon in Athens, and the Trevi Fountain in Rome.
 One Queensridge Place contains four two-story penthouses, two on each tower.
-Each penthouse is 16,000 square feet.
+Each penthouse is 16,000 square feet; one sold in 2019 for $8 million, a Las Vegas record at the time.
 The property's 20-acre site is approved for two additional towers and a total of 400 units.